 Don’t forget to check the excess on your travel insurance policy, too.
 Though it might seem tempting to opt for a higher excess in exchange for a lower premium now, don’t set it so high that it would be difficult to afford in the event you needed to claim.

-Will an EHIC cover me in the Canary Islands?
+Will an EHIC/GHIC cover me in the Canary Islands?

 Because the Canary Islands are part of Spain, a European Health Insurance Card (EHIC) and the new Global Health Insurance Card (GHIC) will cover you for emergency State-run healthcare while you’re on holiday there.